idsweb/fakebeard/nunjucks/Readme.md

 -----------
 Nunjucks lets you modularise your templates through inheritance.

-Create a main html file for your common layout.
+Alter the main html file for your common layout.
 ```html
     <div class="heading">
         {% block heading %}